Skip to main content

 What's the Real Cost Difference Between Native and Cross-Platform?

-Clutch's 2025 mobile development pricing survey found that the average iOS app costs $50,000-$120,000 and the average Android app costs $40,000-$100,000.
-Building both natively means paying twice — different languages, different teams, different debugging sessions, different release cycles.
+Clutch's 2025 mobile development pricing survey pegs the average iOS app at $50,000-$120,000 and the average Android app at $40,000-$100,000.
+Build both natively and you're paying twice over.
+Two languages.
+Two teams.
+Two sets of debugging sessions.
+Two release cycles to keep in sync.

-Maintenance cost is where cross-platform really wins.
-Annual maintenance for native (both platforms) runs $40,000-$80,000 — two OS updates per year, two sets of dependency updates, two CI/CD pipelines.
-Cross-platform maintenance: $20,000-$45,000.
+Maintenance is where cross-platform really pulls ahead.
+Native maintenance across both platforms runs $40,000-$80,000 a year.
+Two OS updates annually, two rounds of dependency bumps, two CI/CD pipelines to babysit.
+Cross-platform maintenance lands at $20,000-$45,000.
 One codebase, one update cycle.
-Over 3 years, that saves $60,000-$105,000 in maintenance alone.
+Stretch that over three years and you've saved $60,000-$105,000 on maintenance alone.

 When Does Native Development Still Win?